 CBD type: Those who want to avoid THC should purchase a CBD isolate or broad-spectrum products.
 However, full-spectrum or broad-spectrum products may provide more significant benefits.

 As the Food and Drug Administration (FDA) does not regulate CBD products, a person needs to read the labels and be able to recognize the most important pieces of information when choosing a CBD product.

 The table below provides some key terms and their definitions.

 This is a compound present in the C. sativa plant.
-This compound does not create the “high” feeling associated with cannabis use.
+This compound does not create the “high” feeling that people associate with cannabis use.

 This is also a compound present in the C. sativa plant.
 This is the psychoactive compound that creates the “high” sensation linked with using cannabis.

 A full-spectrum product contains all of the natural compounds present in the cannabis plant, including THC.
-However, THC levels must be no more than 0.3% to remain compliant with FDA regulations.
+However, the products must not contain more than 0.3% THC to comply with FDA regulations.